1959–60 Huddersfield Town A.F.C. season: Review

 Bill Shankly made good progress with Town at the start of the season, leading them to 5 wins in their first 7 league games.
 A dreadful run of only 1 win in 10 games saw Town slide down the table and then on 1 December, Shankly resigned to take charge of league rivals Liverpool.
 Shankly's last match in charge of Town was against the Anfield outfit.
 Ex-Town player Eddie Boot took charge of Town for the rest of the season.
 He led Town on a charge up the table mainly consisting of alternating wins and losses.
 However, Town's form led them to a finish of 6th place, their best finish since relegation 4 years earlier.

-Another highlight of the season was the astonishing win over West Ham United in the FA Cup third round replay at Upton Park with a score of 5 goals to 1.
-This win showcased the amazing talents of Denis Law, who within 2 months broke the transfer record for a British player after transferring to Manchester City for £55,000.
+Another highlight of the season was the win over West Ham United in the FA Cup third round replay at Upton Park with a score of 5 goals to 1.
+This win showcased the talents of Denis Law, who within 2 months broke the transfer record for a British player after transferring to Manchester City for £55,000.